Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

+where $\Psi^{(\tau)}$ indicates a scalar parameter for all $\tau$-order neighbors.
+Setting the same order neighbors to share the same weights, Equation \ref{eq:a2} can be rewritten in matrix form:

 where $\Pp_k(\cdot)$ is a polynomial function with order number k.
-Applying symmetric normalization, Eqn. \eqref{eq:a2_mat} can be rewritten in matrix form as: where $\phi = \psi_{0}$, and $\A$ could also be normalized by random walk normalization: $\An=\D^{-1}\A$.
-As shown in Fig. \ref{fig:a2}, the new representation of the current node (in red) is updated as the sum of the previous representations of itself, its first and second-order neighbors.
+Applying symmetric normalization, Equation \ref{eq:a2_mat} can be rewritten in matrix form as: where $\phi = \psi_{0}$, and $\A$ could also be normalized by random walk normalization: $\An=\D^{-1}\A$.
+As shown in Figure \ref{fig:a2}, the new representation of the current node (in red) is updated as the sum of the previous representations of itself, its first and second-order neighbors.
 Note that the weights among those representations are learnable.
-Several existing works are analyzed below, showing that they are variants of Eqn. \eqref{eq:a2_mat} or \eqref{eq:a2_mat_norm}.
+Several existing works are analyzed below, showing that they are variants of Equation \ref{eq:a2_mat} or \ref{eq:a2_mat_norm}.